 Process

 Establish a remote desktop connection to the server EECSBWFE02 and open the Event Viewer.
 Then, expand the Windows Event Logs and select Applications.
 In the right Actions pane, select Create Custom View.
-On the next screen, choose the event levels Critical, Warning, and Error, and set the timeframe in the Logged section
+On the next screen, choose the event levels Critical, Warning, and Error, and set the timeframe in the Logged section.